Inflaton phenomenology via reheating in light of primordial gravitational waves and the latest BICEP/$Keck$ data

-The paper is organized as follows: In section-\ref{sc2}, we have started our discussion by demonstrating the inflation model.
-In section-\ref{sc3}, we discuss in detail the reheating dynamics for two different decay channels.
+The paper is organized as follows: In Sec.\ref{sc2}, we have started our discussion by demonstrating the inflation model.
+In Sec.\ref{sc3}, we discuss in detail the reheating dynamics for two different decay channels.
 PGWs is known to be an interesting cosmological observable which can significantly restrict the possible lower limit of reheating temperature through BBN constraint.
-We discuss this in detail in section-\ref{sc4}, and showed the impact of such a limit on the inflaton-radiation coupling.
-In sections-\ref{sc5} and \ref{sc6}, we illustrate different theoretical constraints, particularly on the inflaton-radiation coupling and it potential impact on the inflaton phenomenological parameter space.
-In section-\ref{sc7}, we discuss in detail the resulting constraints on parameters of inflaton and associated inflationary, reheating observable.
+We discuss this in detail in Sec.\ref{sc4}, and show the impact of such a limit on the inflaton-radiation coupling.
+In Secs.\ref{sc5} and \ref{sc6}, we illustrate different theoretical constraints, particularly on the inflaton-radiation coupling and its potential impact on the inflaton phenomenological parameter space.
+In Sec.\ref{sc7}, we discuss in detail the resulting constraints on parameters of inflaton and associated inflationary, reheating observable.
 Finally, we conclude with some future directions.

-\section{Model of inflation}
+\section{\textbf{Model of inflation}}